Body of missing 'Glee' actress Naya Rivera found in California lake, sheriff says | International

 Body of missing 'Glee' actress Naya Rivera found in California lake, sheriff says

-Officials said on Monday that a body recovered from a lake in California is that of missing "Glee" actress Naya Rivera.
+A body recovered from a lake in California is that of missing "Glee" actress Naya Rivera, officials said on Monday.

 "We are confident the body we found is that of Naya Rivera," Ventura County Sheriff Bill Ayub told a news conference on the shore of Lake Piru near Los Angeles.
-The body was recovered early on Monday.
-Rivera, 33, was presumed drowned after going missing on Wednesday last week after renting a boat on Lake Piru with her four-year-old son, Josey, who was found unharmed.
+Rivera, 33, was presumed drowned after going missing on Wednesday.
+She had rented a boat on Lake Piru with her four-year-old son, Josey, who was found unharmed.

-Ayub said no foul play was suspected.
+Her body was recovered early on Monday near the surface of the water in an area where the boat had gone missing that was 35 to 60 feet deep (11-18 m) and with heavy brush and trees underwater, Ayub said.
 He said Rivera's family had been informed and the body had been taken to the medical examiner's office for an autopsy and formal identification by dental records.
 "There is no indication this was foul play and no indication this was a suicide," Ayub said.

+Rivera’s son, discovered alone and sleeping, told authorities he and his mother had both gone swimming in the lake, a recreational reservoir about 50 miles (80.47 km) north of downtown Los Angeles.
+Ayub said it was not clear what happened but that Rivera's son had told investigators his mother pushed him back into the boat but did not get back in herself.

+Rivera was not wearing a life vest.
+"Rest sweet, Naya.
+What a force you were.
+Love and peace to your family," tweeted Jane Lynch, who played tough cheerleading coach Sue Sylvester on the show.

 - READ MORE ON: